 EES-720.
 Theory and Practice of Alternative Energy Technologies

 The course will cover the thermodynamic, mass and energy balance, economic, and environmental considerations of alternative energy technologies.
 Alternative energy technologies and conventional energy technologies will be compared.
-This is a required course for Energy and Environmental Studies Ph.D. students.
+Prerequisites: Graduate standing and consent of instructor.